Skip to main content

 NETs differ from other tumors in two ways:

-1. Location: Neuroendocrine cells are all over the body, and so are NETs.
-Other tumors start in specific organs.
+1. Location: Neuroendocrine cells exist all over the body, and so do NETs.
+This makes them different from other tumors, which start in specific organs.
 For example, breast cancer starts in the breast.
 But NETs can start anywhere.
-The most common locations include the gastrointestinal tract (65%) and lungs (25%).
+The most common locations include the GI tract (65% of cases) and lungs (25%).

 2. Release of hormones: Some NETs are “functional” — meaning they release more hormones than they should.
-Too much of any hormone leads to specific symptoms that other tumors don’t have.
+This excess of hormones leads to NETs having specific symptoms that other tumors don’t have (more on this below).

 What are the symptoms of a neuroendocrine tumor?

-Since there are so many different kinds of NETs, symptoms vary.
+Since there are so many different kinds of neuroendocrine tumors, symptoms vary.
 Every person has their own unique combination of symptoms, and some people may not have symptoms at all.

 Symptoms fall into three main categories.